Jamon at any meal - what to eat in Madrid (ep. 4)

 The ham is obtained through a long process that starts from the pig's growth and ends with drying and storage.
 The legs of the pig are covered with a lot of salt to extract the excess water from the meat, the process by which that dry ham is obtained.
 Then it washes well and is put to work, which can take up to 6 months.
 After all, the ham is stored in a dry and cool place for up to 18 months, depending on the weather.

 It can be eaten very well and under 10 EUR

-One of the evening meals was served at the Lemongrass restaurant, where I ate Pad Thai with chicken.
-There was nothing traditional Spanish, but the portion was very large even for a gourmet like me, and its cost was 7.9 EUR.
-If you do not go for traditional Madrid menus and do not attract Asian restaurants, you can opt for fast food.
-I haven't seen the shawormers, but the KFC, McDonald's and Burger King restaurants are storming in the early hours of the morning.
+One of the evening meals we served at the Lemongrass restaurant, where we ate Pad Thai with chicken.
+It was nothing traditional Spanish, but the portion was very large even for a gourmet like me, and its cost was 7.9 EUR.
+If you can't handle traditional Madrid menus and are not attracted to Asian restaurants, you can opt for fast food.
+I haven't seen the shawormers, but KFC, McDonald's and Burger King restaurants have been stormed since the early hours of the morning.

 But the most spectacular places to dine are the markets.
 They begin to animate after 20: 00 and are open late at night.
 Spaniards serve dinner quite late and are known for their nightlife.
 It is normal for them to have fun at night and to go to work in the morning.